 - Completed application for admission; - A check or money order for \$40 (nonrefundable) payable to Georgian Court University; - Official transcript showing the award of a baccalaureate degree in education or a closely aligned field from a regionally accredited college or university.
 In addition, official transcripts from each undergraduate and graduate institution attended.
 The transcript(s) must be in sealed and signed envelopes.
-If the original seals have been broken, the transcripts are considered unofficial and cannot be used toward your application;

-- Evidence of a cumulative undergraduate GPA of at least 3.0; - If applicant is a non-native English speaker, then a rating of Advanced High on the Oral Proficiency Interview is also required; and - An interview with the administration and leadership coordinator or chair is required.
+If the original seals have been broken, the transcripts are considered unofficial and cannot be used toward your application; - Evidence of a cumulative undergraduate GPA of at least 3.0; - If applicant is a non-native English speaker, then a rating of Advanced High on the Oral Proficiency Interview is also required.